sachinda-git/sachinda-git/README.md

 ## 🚀 About Me

-I’m a results-driven **Java Backend Developer** with over **5 years of experience** in backend development, microservices architecture, and containerized solutions.
+I’m a results-driven **Full Stack Developer** with over **5 years of experience** in backend development, microservices architecture, and containerized solutions.
 From optimizing system performance to mentoring teams, my passion lies in building scalable and efficient software that solves real-world problems.

 ---